The NOVAS C astrometry library, made better.

 Legacy support for (older) JPL major planet ephemerides

-distribution.
-The modules solsys1.c
+The legacy NOVAS modules solsys1.c

 and solsys2.c